-A full systems review should be done in accordance with the current Guide to Physical Therapist Practice 1 and/or the Occupational Therapy Practice Framework: Domain and Process2.
-Particular attention should be paid to cardiovascular status including resting heart rate and blood pressure as well as other conditions which might preclude safe testing of specific functions or to levels that may preclude further stressing certain body systems.47 Best evidence resources for exercise testing in general and for specific populations should be consulted when designing FCE protocols and considering specific medical conditions and findings and test development.
-Examples of organizations providing guidance on exercise testing include, but are not limited to, the American College of Sports Medicine ^{42,98}, the American Congress of Obstetricians and Gynecologists, the American Heart Association 43, and the Centers for Disease Control.
-99
+A full systems review should be done in accordance with the current Guide to Physical Therapist Practice.
+Particular attention should be paid to cardiovascular status including resting heart rate and blood pressure as well as other conditions which might preclude safe testing of specific functions or to levels that may preclude further stressing certain body systems.
+Best evidence resources for exercise testing in general and for specific populations should be consulted when designing FCE protocols and considering specific medical conditions and findings and test development.
+Examples of organizations providing guidance on exercise testing include, but are not limited to, the American College of Sports Medicine, the American Congress of Obstetricians and Gynecologists, the American Heart Association, and the Centers for Disease Control.

-When conducting components of a physical examination including, but not limited to, range of motion testing, strength testing, girth measurements, temperature measurements, and other diagnostic testing, the Examiner should rely on tools and techniques that have demonstrated reliability and sensitivity to change.
+When conducting components of a physical examination including, but not limited to, range of motion testing, strength testing, girth measurements, temperature measurements, and other diagnostic testing, the examiner should rely on tools and techniques that have demonstrated reliability and sensitivity to change.
 An example is volumetric measurement of small body parts rather than circumferential measures.
 Repeated trials and averages may be used in cases where this will increase reliability and sensitivity.
 Areas of impairment and those likely to change as a result of testing should be prioritized.